Tento workshop bude realizovaný v anglickom jazyku.

-Inspired by Johnny Harris’ Vox Border’s series, this class is aimed at getting hands-on with drones and drone video footage while connecting concepts of borders, history, politics and the experiences of being human.
+Inspired by Johnny Harris’ Vox Border’s series, this project is aimed at getting hands-on with drones and drone video footage while connecting concepts of borders, history, politics and the experiences of being human.
 As you can see we have lofty goals!
-This course will take place in Bratislava with field trips to rural regions of Slovakia in conjunction with the Sensorium Festival, an art and technology event and community with whom we are partnering on this program.
+This course will take place in Slovakia with field trips to Slovak - Hungarian and Slovak - Czech borders in conjunction with the Sensorium Festival.

 This is a very special program made up of brilliant guest instructors.
 The full-time course facilitator for this program will be Rachel Uwa, founder of School of Machines, Making & Make-Believe.

 As part of the program, workshop participants will lead a roundtable discussion at Sensorium Festival 2021 to share highlights and experiences.
 Additionally, there will be a micro-exhibition of works created during the program showcased during the festival.

 In this course, you will be introduced to

 - How to navigate and fly a drone